 Elisabeth Easther enjoys the puns and good humour in a small town like no udder.

-Where is it: In the Rangitikei District, 25 minutes from Palmerston North, or 160km north of Wellington.
+In the Rangitikei District, 25 minutes from Palmerston North, or 160km north of Wellington.

 Origin of name: Named after James Bull, town founder and owner of the first general store.
 Originally called Bull Town, then Clifton, then named Bulls due to the insistence of Sir William Fox, New Zealand's second Premier.